-No matter what part of your Crucero en Bahamas you're most excited about, chances are good that at some point, you'll find yourself lounging in the sun with a drink in your hand.
+No matter what part of your Bahamas cruise you're most excited about, chances are good that at some point, you'll find yourself lounging in the sun with a drink in your hand.
 After all, what could be more iconic of a Bahamas cruise than relaxing on a white sand beach, sipping a tropical cocktail while you watch the sunset over jewel-toned waves?

 When that time comes, order one of the following 13 must-try drinks of the Bahamas.